A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Scoville Peace Fellowships °

 Supports six to nine months at a participating non-profit organization in Washington D.C addressing peace and security issues.
-Fellows receive a stipend of $2,600 per month and health insurance, plus travel expenses to D.C.
+Fellows receive a stipend of $2,700 per month and health insurance, plus travel expenses and funding for professional development activities.
 Applicants must hold an undergraduate degree by the beginning of the fellowship and may have begun graduate study.
 SENIORS, GRADUATES, and GRADUATE STUDENTS may apply.
 Preference is given to U.S. citizens, but foreign nationals residing and eligible to work in the U.S. may also apply.
-Selection criteria include academic excellence, prior study relevant to peace and security issues, public-interest activism or advocacy.
+Selection criteria include academic excellence and a demonstrated interest in peace and security issues.
 Several awards are made annually.
-Campus contact: Sally Lieberman, email@example.com.
+Campus contact: Sally Lieberman, firstname.lastname@example.org.
 Further information and application materials are available at at the Scoville website.

 Gates Cambridge Scholarships °